||Verdon Gorge and Luberon Regions of France

 - Some dinners; please see final confirmed itinerary for specifics.

-Airfare, travel to starting point, some dinners, lunches, optional transfers or excursions, items not on set dinner menu, beverages, insurance, tips to taxi drivers, and items of personal nature.
+Airfare, travel to starting point, some dinners, lunches, optional transfers or excursions, items not on set dinner menu, beverages, insurance, tips to taxi drivers, and items of a personal nature.

 This hike includes luggage transfer each day.